ssamot/ce888/02-Stats.md

 ## What can we say about the means now?

-* Salaries mean is
+* Salaries mean is...
-* Sales mean is
+* Sales mean is...
 * We can do bootstrap to estimate *any* quantity we want as long as the distribution has a defined variance and mean
 	* i.e. not always
 * But for most practical matters, yes
-* No need for any other test

 ## Data bias

-* I have described a very biased process of collecting samples above
+* I have described a very biased process of collecting samples
 	* The journalist asked her friends
 	* All her friends love football
 	* What he might actually have learned is the salary of football loving employees
-* How about the sales?
+* How about the sales figures?
 	* Was there anything extra-ordinary on the day these measurements where taken?
 	* Maybe it was Christmas
 * Be very careful to randomise properly, and if not at least take care to state your bias